Characterizing Generalization under Out-Of-Distribution Shifts in Deep Metric Learning: Introduction

 \section{Introduction}

-Image representations that generalize well are the foundation of numerous computer vision tasks, such as image and video retrieval~\cite{npairs,margin,roth2020revisiting,milbich2020diva,Brattoli_2020_CVPR}, face (re-)identification~\cite{semihard,sphereface,arcface} and image classification~\cite{tian2019contrastive,chen2020simple,moco,pretextmisra}.
+Image representations that generalize well are the foundation of numerous computer vision tasks, such as image and video retrieval~\cite{npairs,margin,roth2020revisiting,milbich2020diva,Brattoli_2020_CVPR}, face (re-)identification~\cite{semihard,sphereface,arcface} and image classification~\cite{tian2019contrastive,chen2020simple,moco,pretextmisra,milbich2020reliablerelations}.
 Ideally, these representations should not only capture data within the training distribution, but also transfer to new, out-of-distribution (OOD) data.
-However, in practice, achieving effective OOD generalization is more challenging than in-distribution~\cite{koh2021wilds,ood_1,ood_2,ood_3,ood_4}.
+However, in practice, achieving effective OOD generalization is more challenging than in-distribution~\cite{koh2021wilds,ood_1,ood_2,ood_3,ood_4,ood_5}.
 In the case of zero-shot generalization, where train and test classes are completely distinct, Deep Metric Learning (DML) is used to learn metric representation spaces that capture and transfer visual similarity to unseen classes, constituting \textit{a priori} unknown test distributions with unspecified shift.
-To approximate such a setting, current DML benchmarks use \textit{single, predefined and fixed} data splits of disjoint train and test classes, which are assigned arbitrarily\footnote{E.g. first and second half of alphabetically sorted classnames in CUB200-2011\cite{cub200-2011} and CARS196\cite{cars196}.}~\cite{margin,arcface,npairs,horde,daml,dvml,hardness-aware,mic,milbich2017unsupervised,roth2020revisiting,musgrave2020metric,kim2020proxy,proxypp,intrabatch}.
+To approximate such a setting, current DML benchmarks use \textit{single, predefined and fixed} data splits of disjoint train and test classes, which are assigned arbitrarily ~\cite{margin,arcface,npairs,horde,daml,dvml,hardness-aware,mic,roth2020revisiting,musgrave2020metric,kim2020proxy,proxypp,intrabatch}.
 This means that \textit{(i)} generalization is only evaluated on a fixed problem difficulty, \textit{(ii)} generalization difficulty is only implicitly defined by the arbitrary data split, \textit{(iii)} the distribution shift is not measured and \textit{(iv)} cannot be not changed.
 As a result, proposed models can overfit to these singular evaluation settings, which puts into question the true zero-shot generalization capabilities of proposed DML models.

 In this work, we first construct a new benchmark \emph{ooDML} to characterize \emph{g}eneralization under \emph{o}ut-\emph{o}f-distribution shifts in \emph{DML}.
 We systematically build \emph{ooDML} as a comprehensive benchmark for evaluating OOD generalization in changing zero-shot learning settings which covers a much larger variety of zero-shot transfer learning scenarios potentially encountered in practice.
 We systematically construct training and testing data splits of increasing difficulty as measured by their Frechet-Inception Distance~\cite{fid} and extensively evaluate the performance of current DML approaches.